A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-At least once a year, the board minutes should reflect discussions on the topics listed in the details, based on updates from management and complete reports.
+At least once a year, the board minutes should reflect discussions on the topics listed in the details, based on updates from management and consistent and complete reports on client protection.

 Give the date of the board minutes where information is found, source of information for discussion, or reference to examples cited during interviews with board members or CEO.